xmars4/odoo-cicd-jenkins/README.md

     -   Credentials: select the credential you created at step **2.4**
     -   Branches to build / Branch Specifier: select apropriate branch

-    4.2. **You have to run build first time manually before Github webhook can trigger build automatically**

-    -   Path: Dashboard / Your pipeline / Build Now

 6. Integration with SonarQube

     6.1.
 Install SonarQube